amazon-ion/ion-docs/docs/symbols.md

 At any point during processing, there is a *current symbol table*, which is either a local symbol table or a system symbol table.
-At the start of input, the current symbol table is initialized to be the system symbol table for Ion 1.0.
-The current symbol table is only changed in two
-circumstances: (1) encountering a system identifier at the top-level, or (2) encountering a local symbol table at the top-level.
+At the start of input, the current symbol table is initialized to be the system symbol table for the Ion version denoted by the Ion version marker.
+The current symbol table is only changed in two circumstances: (1) encountering a system identifier at the top-level, or (2) encountering a local symbol table at the top-level.

 ### The Catalog